 - Sometimes it’s plain human error.
 Run a search by going

-and type a known filename or extension.
+Start>Search programs and filesand type a known filename or extension.
 Files might have gotten moved unknowingly.

 - Sometimes it’s plain human error.
 Run a search by going